shivanya-chandra/pcllab.github.io/docs/people.md

     <h2>Kyle Zheng</h2>
     <h4>Programmer</h4>
     <a href="https://kylezhe.ng" rel="noreferrer" target="_blank">Website</a>
     <p>I help researchers program online experiments and maintain the relevant websites and software.
-As an undergraduate computer science student, my interests lie in creating code that can be reused and maintained.</p>
+As an undergraduate computer science student, my interests lie in creating tools to enhance the pursuit of art/science.</p>
     </div>
 </div>